 You are asked to follow the guidelines below when submitting an abstract for oral or poster presentation:

 Write out any special characters (including Greek characters) in your text.
 Single spacing should be used throughout.
-References, denoted by numbers in the text, should be listed at the end of the text using standard Chemical Abstracts Source Service Index terminology followed by YEAR, VOLUME, and PAGE.
+References, denoted by numbers in the text, should be listed at the end of the text using standard Chemical Abstracts Source Service Index terminology followed by year, vol., and page.

 • Please use dark text on a light background to ensure maximum legibility.